zpainter/iassist/content/conferences/iassist2025/_index.md

 IASSIST (International Association for Social Science Information Services and Technology) is an international organization of professionals working with information technology and data services to support research and teaching.

+### Registration

+Registration will open on the first week of March.

+Early Bird rate will be running until April 6

 {{< figure src="/img/conferences/annual/bristol2025-floating-harbour.jpg" alt="Sunset over a river harbour.
 There are blocks of flats on the left bank of the river and museum steamship on the right." title="" width="800" >}}

 ### Call for Submissions and Workshops